 Although powerful people often tend to decide and act quickly, they become more indecisive than others when the decisions are toughest to make, a new study suggests.

-Researchers found that when people who feel powerful also feel ambivalent about a – torn between two equally good or bad choices – they actually have a harder time taking action than people who feel less powerful.
+Researchers found that when people who feel powerful also feel ambivalent about a decision – torn between two equally good or bad choices – they actually have a harder time taking action than people who feel less powerful.

 “We found that ambivalence made everyone slower in making a decision, but it particularly affected people who felt powerful.
 They took the longest to act,” said Geoff Durso, lead author of the study and doctoral student in psychology at The Ohio State University.